Pre-wedding photoshoots in Rutland: Why, Where & When

 When should I get a pre-wedding shoot?

-I do pre-wedding photography sessions on Sundays throughout the year.
+My pre-wedding photoshoots tend to take place on Sundays throughout the year.
 At various times of the year I open up my diary for weekday sessions and there are a few odd Saturdays when they can be scheduled in.
 They do need advance booking so when you decide to book them, do not hesitate to arrange a date.
 I recommend getting the photos done about 4-6 weeks before the wedding.
 If, however, you need the photos for ‘save the dates’ or invites etc then you may need to book it in earlier.

-The key to getting unposed wedding photography that you are going to truly cherish happens when you feel comfortable and confident.
-A pre-wedding shoot helps you do just this.
+The key to getting natural wedding photographs, that you are going to truly cherish, is feeling comfortable and confident.
+A pre-wedding photoshoot helps you do just this.
 Just treat the hour as a wedding day rehearsal.
 Eliminate the stress – why get anxious when you can totally avoid it by feeling more in control and prepared?

 you might also